kijiproject/kiji/kijiproject.github.com/_posts/userguides/schema/1.0.0/2012-01-01-accessing-data.md

 to construct transactions which are executed atomically by the underlying HBase table.
 Addressing puts in the atomic writer is very similar to KijiTableWriter, except you do not need to specify an entityId for every put, because they all must target the same row.
-When your transaction is ready, you can confirm that all puts target the same locality group and write them if they are using [`commit("localityGroup")`]({{site.api_schema_1_0_0}}/AtomicKijiPutter.html#commit%28java.lang.String%29).
+When your transaction is ready, you can confirm that all column families you are attempting to write into are within the expected locality group and write them by using [`commit("localityGroup")`]({{site.api_schema_1_0_0}}/AtomicKijiPutter.html#commit%28java.lang.String%29).
+Calling commit("localityGroup") will throw an IllegalStateException unless all puts target the same locality group.

 {% highlight java %}
   KijiTable table = ...